lubuntu-team/manual/source/4/4.1/discover.rst

 To remove software use the Installed tab.
 You can browse your installed packages, search using the search bar (upper left corner), and the click the remove button to remove software.

+In the upper right corner of discover you can have a Sort category to sort your search results by name, rating, size, and release date.

 Screenshot
 ----------